 The Palmital corn starch plant in Brazil began operating in 2013.

-Tereos pressed ahead with its international growth with Tieling, its second starch plant in China, before moving into Indonesia, the strongest economy in South-East Asia, through the acquisition of a 50% stake in Redwood, the country’s only corn starch producer.
+Tereos then move into Indonesia, the strongest economy in South-East Asia, through the acquisition of a 50% stake in Redwood, the country’s only corn starch producer.

-2017 saw Tereos open a “technical customer support” facility in China to better accompany its regional customers before inaugurating end of 2018 its R&D centre in Singapore, thus enabling to deploy innovative solutions in the Asia-Pacific region’s agri-foods sector.
+2018 saw Tereos open its R&D centre in Singapore, thus enabling to deploy innovative solutions in the Asia-Pacific region’s agri-foods sector.